I Am (Mary J. Blige song): Chart performance

 "I Am" debuted at number 67 on the US Billboard Hot 100 in the week ending December 26, 2009.
 It eventually peaked at number 55, also reaching number three on the Dance Club Songs and number four on the Hot R&B/Hip-Hop Songs as well as topping the Adult R&B Songs.
 Billboard ranked it 12th on the latter chart's 2010 year-end ranking.
 In the United Kingdom, "I Am" entered and peaked on the UK Singles Chart at number 24 on March 7, 2010.
 Elsewhere, it peaked at number 11 on the Japan Hot 100.

 Music video

-The music video for "I Am" was directed by Anthony Mandler.
+A music video for "I Am" was directed by Anthony Mandler, who has also produced the visuals for Blige's other 2009 singles "The One" and "Stronger."
+It was filmed in various locations throughout Somis, California, in particular at the 10,000-square-foot L-shaped Sharpe residence that had been completed in 2005 as well as the nearby coastline.
 The video premiered via Vevo on December 8, 2009.